jbeck018/howlerops/docs/README-TURSO-SYNC.md

 ## Conclusion

-This documentation provides everything needed to implement Turso-based cloud sync for SQL Studio's Individual tier.
+This documentation provides everything needed to implement Turso-based cloud sync for Howlerops's Individual tier.
 The design is:

 - ✅ **Secure** - Zero credentials in cloud
 - ✅ **Reliable** - Robust conflict resolution, offline support